Opal Tower (Sydney)

-Opal Tower is a residential tower located in the suburb of Sydney Olympic Park in the Australian state of New South Wales.
-It was completed in August 2018.
-The high-rise residential tower was built by Icon Construction, developed by Ecove and designed by Bates Smart Architects.
+Opal Tower is a high-rise residential tower located in the suburb of Sydney Olympic Park in the Australian state of New South Wales.
+Completed in August 2018, it was built by Icon Construction, developed by Ecove and designed by Bates Smart Architects.
 The building has 392 apartments, with 34 above ground levels and three levels underground.

-The building was approved in June 2015 by the Liberal Party of Australia's former Planning Minister Robert Stokes as a major building project.
+The building was approved in June 2015 by former Planning Minister Robert Stokes as a major building project.
 Inconsistencies with the buildings structure have largely been related to under-design and lower quality materials.
 Development weakness is of increased concern, particularly during Sydney's construction boom to compensate for Sydney's increasing population density.

 On 24 December 2018 residents reported loud banging noises, cracks and other issues that resulted in an evacuation of the building, and nearby buildings, several hours after midnight.

 The evacuation eventually totaled over 3,000 people living in or near the building, and led to a report by university deans, with recommendations to create a directory of engineers who work on buildings.

 In February 2019, New South Wales announced it would change building laws after the evacuation.
 The new regulations require the registration of designers, engineers, and architects, with building commissioners appointed to audit their work.